 The white-tailed deer (Odocoileus virginianus) is South Carolina’s State Animal.
 They are plentiful in South Carolina State, and in 1972 the legislature named them the official state animal.

 They can be seen year-round in the woods of South Carolina.
-Lexington County is an excellent place to spot them as is Oconee County.
-Aiken County is also a great place as is Orangeburg County with huge deer populations all year round.
+Lexington County is an excellent place to spot them, as is Oconee County.
+Aiken County is also a great place, as is Orangeburg County, with huge deer populations.

 South Dakota – Coyote